 It was a time when both our families could get together for the first time that didn’t involve intensive care and hospitals.
 A time for me to reconnect with my niece and nephew who are wild wolves in the best way that children are supposed to be, full of fun and wonder.
 I sit here now full of happy tears because my family have gone home across the sea and I got a glimpse, a reminder of just how good life is.
 I sat for a few times at the wedding and looked around and thought to myself ‘THIS is what life is about’.

 I want to share a few things about the day with you, firstly we did it without spending massive amounts of money.
 No wedding needs to cost thousands of pounds.
-A few people told us it was the best wedding they have been to ( not family members, so no obligation to say this) and I think it was because it transcended the actual act of the mechanics of marriage, it became about the meaning of it and the heart present within it.
+It’s about the meaning of it and the heart present within it.
 It was handmade, rustic and simple, no fussy dress code, no formal speeches, no present list, no long drawn out hymns and the only rule was to relax and have fun.
 My mum in law stitched reams of bunting and made our cake, I made table decorations from bundles of twigs from the garden, confetti from dried rose petals and lavender, tree decorations for pence and a bouquet from garden trimmings put together on the morning.

 I sneaked in a secret speech that I’d written that made my mum cry snort as it was a thanks to Mr braingirl for the nearly 4 years of care and safety and support.
 It was my time to try to give back to him a little something for diverting all the attention for all this time.